Is Beauty In The Eyes Of The Colonizer?

 So this week on Ask Code Switch, we're answering a question from Cecilia Fernandez, of Ann Arbor, Mich.
 She tweeted at us to ask: "Besides the natural hair movement, what other ways have women of color gone to decolonize their beauty routine?"

-Cecilia — this is a really great question.
-As someone who spent years flat-ironing my curls and suffering through orthodontia — I was also quite curious about this.
+Cecilia, this is a really great question.
+As someone who spent years flat-ironing my curls and suffering through orthodontia, I was also quite curious about this.

 So to begin, let's talk about what it means when we say our notions of beauty are "colonized."

-Note: A previous version of the Web story misstated the year in which the Miss America pageant changed a rule requiring that contestants must be white.
-It was 1940, not 1970.